The Communicator (Star Trek: Enterprise): Production

 The episode was directed by James Contner, and was his fourth time directing for the show.
 The script was written by Andre Bormanis from a story by Rick Berman and Brannon Braga.
 The episode explores a premise hinted at in the original Star Trek, at the end of "A Piece of the Action", when Doctor McCoy jokes about having accidentally left his communicator behind.

 Guest cast Francis Guinan and Dennis Cockrum previously appeared in the Star Trek: Voyager episode "Live Fast and Prosper", and Tim Kelleher portrayed ex-Borg "Four of Nine" in the episode "Survival Instinct".

 Reception

 Jamahl Epsicokhan at his website "Jammer's Reviews" gave the episode 2.5 out of 4.

-In 2021, The Digital Fix saw this as an example of Enterprise doing classic Star Trek storytelling, and said it was "a surprising good Prime Directive story", noting how the plot captures events "spiraling out of control" when a Star Trek technology device, a communicator, is left behind on an alien planet.
+The Digital Fix noted this as an example of Enterprise doing classic Star Trek storytelling, and said it was "a surprising good Prime Directive story", commenting how the plot captures events "spiraling out of control" when a Star Trek technology device, a communicator, is left behind on an alien planet.